larsaars/spotify_song_downloader/README.md

 # Spotify song downloader

-Downloads all songs in spotify playlist from first YouTube search result.
+Downloads songs from Spotify playlist as audio from YouTube.

 ## required packages